m4tbat/SwiftMath/README.md

 SwiftMath is a Swift microframework providing some useful math constructs and functions, like complex numbers, 3D vectors, quaternions, and polynomial equation solving.

+⚠️ *SwiftMath is work in progress.
+Master is currently targeting Swift 2.0 (beta3).
+For Swift 1.2 compatibility checkout the release [0.1.1](https://github.com/madbat/SwiftMath/releases/tag/v0.1.1)*

 ##Requirements

 SwiftMath requires iOS 8.0+ / OS X 10.9+.